Salman Rushdie knighthood controversy: Death fatwa still in effect

 Also on the 25th, Alaeddin Boroujerdi, the head of Majlis National Security and Foreign Policy Commission appeared with his Norwegian counterpart (Olaf Akselsson) to respond to Norway's request for a cancellation of the death fatwa.
 Boroujerdi stated that the "Late Imam Khomeini's decree on Salman Rushdie is eternal and irrevocable.
 Honoring religious sanctities is necessary and all societies must respect this.
 All countries have a red line in their policies.
 For instance, in spite of freedom of speech a university professor and a political figure loses his job because of denying the Holocaust in Europe, insulting Muhammad has caused the late Imam to issue the decree which is irreversible."
-Addressing the talks with Norway over human rights, he went on to say that reports of human rights abuses in Iran were the work of "MKO terrorist groups…so such wrong information would [naturally] cause wrong judgment…[Continuing diplomatic travel between Iran and Europe] would show the realities of Iran and would correct [the] unreal attitude of the West on Iran."

 On 29 June 2007, Ayatollah Ahmad Jannati delivering Friday prayers over state run radio said he "hoped that the late Imam Khomeini's 1989 fatwa in sentencing the apostate writer to death will go in effect."
 He also spoke about the knighthood saying that "The result of such an act of Britain is its turning into [the] bete noire of the world nations.
 These measures are the reason the US and Britain have become the most hated states in the world's developed camp."
 He also called on the people of Iraq and Lebanon "to be vigilant against the arrogant powers' divisive plots."

 Private bounty offered

 The Organisation to Commemorate Martyrs of the Muslim World offered $150,000 to anyone killing Rushdie.
-Their secretary general, Forouz Rajaefar, declared that "The British and the supporters of the anti-Islam Salman Rushdie could rest assured that the writer’s nightmare will not end until the moment of his death and we will bestow kisses on the hands of whomsoever is able to execute this apostate."
+Their secretary general, Forouz Rajaefar, declared that "The British and the supporters of the anti-Islam Salman Rushdie could rest assured that the writer's nightmare will not end until the moment of his death and we will bestow kisses on the hands of whomsoever is able to execute this apostate."

 Pakistani reaction

 Early protests

-After the news of the knighthood was released, "hundreds of people participated in protests in Islamabad and other cities" with some of the protestors calling on their government "to expel the British high commissioner".
+After the news of the knighthood was released, "hundreds of people participated in protests in Islamabad and other cities" with some of the protesters calling on their government "to expel the British high commissioner".